mmarkdown/mmark/Syntax.md

 ### XML RFC 7749 Output

-> This renderer does not exit yet.
+> This renderer is a work in progress.

 Title Block:
 :   Identical to RFC 7991, Mmark will take care to translate this into something xml2rfc (v2) can
     understand.
+Other than transpiling the title block, *no other attempt* is made to make a v3 markdown document compliant with v2 (RFC 7941) output, although this is mostly true for [block level attributes](#block-level-attributes).

 BCP 14/RFC 2119 Keywords:
 :   If an RFC 2119 word is found enclosed in `**` it will be rendered normally